Related publications

 You might want to consider legal action if you’ve been injured as a result of a mistake made in your care or treatment – known as clinical negligence – or if your human rights have been breached.
 Visit Action against Medical Accidents for more information about clinical negligence.

-If you want to talk to someone about the process of making a complaint and what your options are, you can call the Independent Age Helpline and arrange to speak to an adviser.
+If you want to talk to someone about the process of making a complaint and what your options are, you can contact our free Helpline to arrange to speak to an adviser.

 If you don’t feel confident about making a complaint, you could speak to an independent advocate.
 An advocate can help you communicate your concerns and may be able to help you resolve problems.
-You can find a local independent advocacy organisation by searching the database provided by Older People's Advocacy Alliance.
-See our factsheet Helping you get your voice heard: Independent Advocacy for more information.
+For help finding an advocate, contact:

 If your complaint is about abuse, contact your local authority’s adult social services department or their safeguarding team.
-You can find the contact details of your local authority’s adult social care services on the NHS website.
+Find contact details at the websites below:

 For confidential help and advice on reporting abuse, contact Hourglass.